1. Colony Ship: A Post-Earth Role Playing Game

 • [p]Armor - it would be nice to have 30 armor sets that show visual progression.
 Damage Resistance would only go to 7 or 8 (before upgrades) so we'd have to rely on the other stats like Hardness or Resistance to differentiate armor in a meaningful way.
 It seems we finally have a good artist (working on the test armor which looks good so far), so fingers crossed.[/p]

-• [p]Location models (to go with the world map) - good progress there, the two main cities are done, the artist is working on the third one, the rest (lesser towns, forts, and camps) should be easier.[/p]
+• [p]Location models (to go with the world map) - good progress there, see below; the three main cities are done, the rest (lesser towns, forts, ruins, and camps) should be easier.[/p]

 • [p]Creatures - we have a long list, but haven't started yet, hopefully the location artist can handle it (he did the creatures for Colony Ship), probably year 2 (currently we're in pre-production so year 0).[/p]